Transfer Requirements

 - Teaching Credential Preparation (Career Pathway)

-Requirements for the Associate of Arts for Transfer ( AA-T) or Associate in Science for Transfer (AS-T)
+The Associate in Arts for Transfer (AA-T) or Associate in Science for Transfer (AS-T)

-California Community Colleges are now offering associate degrees for transfer to the CSU.
-These may include Associate of Arts (AA-T) or Associate in Science (AS-T) degrees.
+California community colleges offer associate degrees for transfer to the CSU.
+These may include Associate in Arts (AA-T) or Associate in Science (AS-T) degrees.
 These degrees are designed to provide a clear pathway to a CSU major and baccalaureate degree.

 Students who have been awarded an AA-T or AS-T are able to complete their remaining requirements for the 120-unit baccalaureate degree within 60 semester or 90 quarter units.

 To find out which CSU campus accepts each degree as similar, please meet with a Cerritos College counselor.
-You can also locate this information at www2.calstate.edu/apply/transfer/Pages/associate-degree-for-transfer-major-and-campus-search.aspx.
+You can also locate this information on the CSU's Associate Degree for Transfer & Campus Search website.

-Current and prospective community college students are encouraged to meet with a counselor to review their options for transfer and to develop an educational plan that best meets their goals and needs.
+Current and prospective community college students are encouraged to meet with a counselor to review their options for transfer and to develop an education plan that best meets their goals and needs.

 The following is required for all AA-T or AS-T degrees: